Republic of Ireland: Politics

 The government is constitutionally limited to fifteen members.
 No more than two members can be selected from the Seanad, and the Taoiseach, Tánaiste (deputy prime minister) and Minister for Finance must be members of the Dáil.
 The Dáil must be dissolved within five years of its first meeting following the previous election, and a general election for members of the Dáil must take place no later than thirty days after the dissolution.
 In accordance with the Constitution of Ireland, parliamentary elections must be held at least every seven years, though a lower limit may be set by statute law.
-The current government is a coalition of Fianna Fáil, Fine Gael, and the Green Party with Leo Varadkar of Fine Gael as Taoiseach and Micheál Martin of Fianna Fáil as Tánaiste.
-Opposition parties in the current Dáil are Sinn Féin, the Labour Party, People Before Profit–Solidarity, Social Democrats, Aontú, as well as a number of independents.
+The current government is a coalition of Fianna Fáil, Fine Gael, and some independents with Micheál Martin of Fianna Fáil as Taoiseach and Simon Harris of Fine Gael as Tánaiste.
+Opposition parties in the current Dáil are Sinn Féin, the Labour Party, People Before Profit–Solidarity, Social Democrats, Aontú, The Green Party as well as a number of independents.

 Ireland has been a member state of the European Union since 1973.
 Citizens of the United Kingdom can freely enter the country without a passport due to the Common Travel Area, which is a passport-free zone comprising the islands of Ireland, Great Britain, the Isle of Man and the Channel Islands.
 However, some identification is required at airports and seaports.

+The Regimes of the World index classified Ireland as a liberal democracy in year 2024.

 Local government

-The Local Government Act 1898 was the founding statute of the present system of local government, while the Twentieth Amendment to the constitution of 1999 provided for its constitutional recognition.
+The Local Government (Ireland) Act 1898 was the founding statute of the present system of local government, while the Twentieth Amendment to the constitution of 1999 provided for its constitutional recognition.
 The twenty-six traditional counties of Ireland are the basis of the local government areas, with the traditional counties of Cork, Dublin and Galway containing two or more local government areas.
 The Local Government Act 2001, as amended by the Local Government Reform Act 2014, provides for a system of thirty-one local authorities – twenty-six county councils, two city and county councils, and three city councils.
-Counties (with the exception of the counties in Dublin and the three city councils) are divided into municipal districts.
+Counties (with the exception of the three counties in Dublin) are divided into municipal districts.
 A second local government tier of town councils was abolished in 2014.

 Local authorities are responsible for matters such as planning, local roads, sanitation, and libraries.
 The breaching of county boundaries should be avoided as far as practicable in drawing Dáil constituencies.
 Counties with greater populations have multiple constituencies, some of more than one county, but generally do not cross county boundaries.
 The counties are grouped into three regions, each with a Regional Assembly composed of members delegated by the various county and city councils in the region.
 The regions do not have any direct administrative role as such, but they serve for planning, coordination and statistical purposes.